Dr. Wess Stafford, President Emeritus of Compassion International, is an internationally recognized advocate for children in poverty.

 Wess' life experiences have uniquely prepared him for this role.
 With earned undergraduate degrees from Moody Bible Institute, Biola University and a master's degree from Wheaton College, as well as a Ph.D. from Michigan State University, Wess often says, "Everything I really need to know to lead a multinational organization I learned from the poor, growing up in an African village."

 As the son of missionaries to the Ivory Coast, Wess grew up as one of the village children cared for by a wise and loving African "extended family."
 But his young heart was often broken as he watched his African friends die from the cruel ravages of poverty.
-Wess feels privileged to continue his parents' commitment to the poor through the ministry of Compassion International.
+Wess felt privileged to continue his parents' commitment to the poor through the ministry of Compassion International.

-He is an avid outdoorsman and committed family man, living on a small ranch near Colorado Springs, Colorado, with his wife Donna who was a Compassion sponsor even before she met Wess.
+He is also an avid outdoorsman and committed family man, living on a small ranch near Colorado Springs, Colorado, with his wife Donna who was a Compassion sponsor even before she met Wess.
 They have two daughters, Jenny and Katie — the two children in the world for whom Wess is the greatest advocate of all.